History of The Jerome Park Racetrack In The Bronx

 Photo: The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Photography Collection, The New York Public Library.
 “Jerome’s Park.
 Grand Stand, front view.”
 New York Public Library Digital Collections.

-Not many residents in the Bronx are aware of that fact that at one point in time there was a racetrack in Jerome Park in the Bronx.
-The American Jockey Club and Leonard W. Jerome opened the Jerome Park Racetrack on September 25th 1866.
-The opening of the racetrack in 1866 signified a return to normalcy as the Civil War came to an end in 1865.
-The track opened in a section of Westchester County called Fordham which would become part of the Bronx in 1874.
+Not many residents of the Bronx are aware that, at one point, there was a racetrack in Jerome Park.
+The American Jockey Club and Leonard W. Jerome opened Jerome Park Racetrack on September 25, 1866.
+The opening of the racetrack in 1866 signified a return to normalcy after the Civil War ended in 1865.
+The track opened in a section of Westchester County called Fordham, which would become part of the Bronx in 1874.

 Opening day at Jerome Park Racetrack drew twenty thousand fans.
-One of those fans was the legendary United States General Ulyses S. Grant.
-Three years later in 1869, Ulyses S. Grant would win the Presidency of the United States and serve from 1869 to 1877.
-The first race of the park’s opening day was won by African American jockey Abe Hawkins.
+One of those fans was the legendary United States General Ulysses S. Grant.
+Three years later, in 1869, Ulysses S. Grant would win the presidency of the United States and serve from 1869 to 1877.
+The first race on the park’s opening day was won by African American jockey Abe Hawkins.

-The Jerome Park Racetrack was opened on the Bathgate Estate In the Bronx.
-The Jerome Park Racetrack occupied 230 acres of land.
-The Racetrack was a first rate facility.
-The clubhouse at the Jerome Park Racetrack was designed for the elite class offering first class amenities.
-Historians have written that the Clubhouse resembled a first class luxury hotel.
+Jerome Park Racetrack was opened on the Bathgate Estate in the Bronx.
+The racetrack occupied 230 acres of land.
+It was a first-rate facility whose clubhouse was designed for the elite, offering top-tier amenities.
+Historians have written that the clubhouse resembled a first-class luxury hotel.

-The Jerome Park Racetrack was known for revolutionizing racing by offering many innovative concepts such as parimutuel betting, and the handicapping of races.
-The track also was the first to run races for two year olds.
-The concept of claiming races in which horses could be claimed for new ownership was also an innovation at Jerome Park Racetrack.
+Jerome Park Racetrack was known for revolutionizing horse racing by introducing many innovations, including pari-mutuel betting and race handicapping.
+The track was also the first to run races for two-year-olds.
+The concept of claiming races, in which horses could be claimed by new owners, was also introduced at Jerome Park Racetrack.

-The Jerome Park Racetrack was closed in 1894 for good.
-The site would be utilized for a new reservoir to accommodate the growing population of New York City at the turn of the century.
-With its innovative concepts in racing including the birth of the Belmont Stakes, the Jerome Park Racetrack played a significant role in the development and success of horse racing in New York City.
+Jerome Park Racetrack closed for good in 1894.
+The site would later be used to build a new reservoir to accommodate the growing population of New York City at the turn of the twentieth century.
+Although the racetrack disappeared from the landscape, its influence on American Thoroughbred racing remains significant.
+With its innovative concepts and its role as the birthplace of the Belmont Stakes, Jerome Park Racetrack played an important role in the development and success of horse racing in New York City.

 Jerome Park Racetrack